Nap of the day: best horse racing tips for Sunday's three meetings

 Read these next:

-'The handicapper could certainly have put him up more than he did' - Tom Segal provides his Sussex National tip

-The Punt Acca: Charlie Huggins' three horse racing tips from Naas and Plumpton on Sunday
+The Punt Acca: Matt Rennie's three horse racing tips from Kelso and Punchestown on Sunday

+Sunday's free racing tips: five horses to consider putting in your multiples

+Tom Segal believes there could be an upset in the Moscow Flyer at Punchestown

 Do you want £700+ of free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.